 - Low Cost of Ownership

-The Octavius-85M and Octavius-85M-HP are soft aperture Kerr-lens mode-locked (KLM) Ti:Sa lasers.
+This laser is a soft aperture Kerr-lens mode-locked (KLM) Ti:Sa laser.
 The laser cavity incorporates Dispersion-Compensating Mirror (DCM) pairs, which are required for smooth, high-precision group delay control over an octave-wide bandwidth.
 The fabrication of these unique mirror pairs requires the optimization of a 150-coating-layer design.

-Ease of use and mechanical robustness were at the forefront of the design for the Octavius lasers.
+Ease of use and mechanical robustness were at the forefront of the design for the Octavius laser.
 Unlike typical laser designs, which use traditional translation stages for tuning and alignment, the alignment of the Octavius is controlled via a unique flexure stage design that eliminates the various materials generally used for springs, bearings, and frames while still maintaining unprecedented accuracy and repeatability.
 Custom tooling and fixtures guarantee stress-free machining during production and therefore minimize drifts and misalignment of the laser cavity caused by stress relaxation.

-Please contact firstname.lastname@example.org for more information about these systems, customization options, or to request a quote.
+Please contact email@example.com for more information about this system, customization options, or to request a quote.